kshedden/case_studies/methods/regression-overview.md

   covariates, and also "random effects" which describe how the observations are correlated with each other.
 These unobserved random effects can be viewed as missing information that reflects additional structure in the population not captured through the covariates.
-There is essentially a 1-1 correspondence between mixed linear models and GLS/GEE models, in that both estimate the same population target (the conditional mean function), but using different estimators.
-The mixed linear model will in most cases give better estimates of variance parameters than GLS/GEE, but may be less robust to misspecification of the dependence structure.
+In the case of a linear mean structure, there is essentially a 1-1 correspondence between mixed (linear) models and linear GLS/GEE models, in that both estimate the same population target (the conditional mean function), but using different estimators.
+The mixed linear model will give more precise estimates of variance parameters than GLS/GEE when the model is correctly specified, but may be less robust to misspecification of the dependence structure.
 It is a very rich framework that can be used to account for a variety of structures in the population that are difficult to model in other ways, including clustering, multilevel